 Licensed in Texas and New York, Mary-Olga is currently listed as one of the Top 50 Women Lawyers in Texas by Super Lawyers Magazine/Texas Monthly and one of the Top 100 Attorneys in Houston, and in 2016 she was named one of the Top 100 Lawyers in Texas.
 In 2017, she was named Best in patent, by Euromoney’s Guide to the Leading Women in Business Law.
-She is listed in The Best Lawyers in America for Commercial Litigation, Managing IP magazine’s “IP Stars,” in which she has been recognized as one of the “Top 250 Women in IP,” and Euromoney’s Guide to the Leading Women in Business Law (2014-2017); she was also short-listed for “Best in Patent” by Euromoney in 2016.
-She is a thirteen-year member and Senior Life Fellow of the American Board of Trial Advocates, the qualifications for which are a minimum of twenty first-chair jury trials to verdict and peer election.
+She is listed in The Best Lawyers in America for Commercial Litigation, Managing IP magazine’s “IP Stars,” in which she has been recognized as one of the “Top 250 Women in IP,” and Euromoney’s Guide to the Leading Women in Business Law (2014-2020); she was also short-listed for “Best in Patent” by Euromoney in 2016.
+She is a fourteen-year member and Senior Life Fellow of the American Board of Trial Advocates, the qualifications for which are a minimum of twenty first-chair jury trials to verdict and peer election.
 She has been asked to present demonstrations of voir dire and closing arguments at three American Bar association national meetings, and frequently lectures on trial and appellate advocacy at accredited CLE programs.

 Some of Ms. Lovett’s most recent verdicts (all cases tried as first chair since 2011) - are: